-The question of what constitutes right, relevant, beneficial, and ideal education has pricked our consciences since colonial days, and is now the subject of many government legislation and policies.
+The question of what constitutes right, relevant, beneficial, and ideal education has pricked our consciences since colonial days and is now the subject of many government legislation and policies.
 The greatest desire of parents is to enable their children to access the ‘ideal’ education, which many interpret as the kind of education that can secure their future (especially financial future).
 Thus, the government has tried to steer policy into supporting education within certain fields they consider important for the economic development of the country.

-The commission called for the establishment of schools that will lead an African mind into eliminating of political, social and economic awareness of the colonial inequality.
-They sought development of colonial patriotism and loyalty to the crown through carefully crafted religious and moral education.
+The commission called for the establishment of schools that will lead an African mind into eliminating political, social and economic awareness of the colonial inequality.
+They sought the development of colonial patriotism and loyalty to the crown through carefully crafted religious and moral education.

-The commissioners assumed that Africans had an inferior mind, thus could only be taught ‘simples’ of life such as lessons of hygiene, home life training, industry especially simple agriculture, and basic recreational activities.
+The commissioners assumed that Africans had an inferior mind, this could only be taught ‘simples’ of life such as lessons of hygiene, home life training, industry especially simple agriculture, and basic recreational activities.
 They denied Africans the benefit of liberal education.

-The search for ideal education is not simple.
-With our continued emphasis on strict specialization right from undergraduate level, many young people may never know what an ideal education looks like.
-At Pearls, we believe the failure of Kenyan higher education is in its lack of breadth.
+The search for an ideal education is not simple.
+With our continued emphasis on strict specialization right from the undergraduate level, many young people may never know what an ideal education looks like.
+At PEARLS, we believe the failure of Kenyan higher education is in its lack of breadth.
 Students are not truly broadened, hence have remained ignorant of too many aspects of our world of knowledge and aesthetics.